MarceloArro/sandbox/README.md

 + Nested IFs with or without ANDs and ORs (it works with the same logic as before) Example without ANDs and ORs if\[F:C,true_value,ELSE if\[F:C, true_value, ELSE if\[F:C,true_value,false_Value\]\]\].....
 Example with ANDs and ORs if\[F1:C1 OR F2:C2 AND F3:C3,true_value,ELSE if\[F:C, true_value,ELSE if\[F:C AND F4:C4,true_value,false_Value\]\]\]

+IMPORTANT: IF can only accept 8 ELSE expressions!

 - --cItem_attribute_name--: This function returns the value of a cItem attribute if you pase the attribute's Key to it.
 Lets imagine we set Torch (the cItem created earlier as an example) as a CONSUMABLE MOD and fill the Roll Options fields.
 If we set its roll expression as "1d6 + --weight--" it will roll to chat 1d6 plus the value of its Weight attribute (remember we defined it as part of the Group object).
 - __ Actor_attribute_name __: This function returns the value of an Actor attribute if you pase the attribute's Key to it.
 Imagine you have a list type Property of Key "selectedskill" on your character sheet, and this list has as options all the available skills in the system (i.e: climb, deception, swim, etc).
 You want to make this property rollable, and when clicked you want the sheet to roll 1d6+the value of the selected skill.
 You need then to reference the skills (which are attributes), so you can do this with "1d6 + __ @{selectedskill} __" .
 How does this work?
 When you select, let's say the "climb" option, this function will return __ climb __, that is equivalent to @{climb}.
 By the way, no spaces, I just included them to avoid bold formatting here...